paketo-buildpacks/paketo-website/content/docs/howto/java.md

    --volume $(pwd)/java/maven/binding:/platform/bindings/my-maven-settings
 {{< /code/copyable >}}

+##### Share Local Maven or Gradle Cache

+If you have been developing your code on your computer, it's very likely that Maven or Gradle have already downloaded all of the dependency JARs required to build your application.
+However, if you perform a `pack build` of your application this runs in a new container and does not by default have access to your existing Maven or Gradle cache.
+This means Maven and Gradle will helpfully download all of the dependencies they require again, slowing down your builds.

+You can speed up builds by sharing your local Maven or Gradle cache with the container.

+To do this with `pack`, you need to add the flag `--volume $HOME/.m2:/home/cnb/.m2:rw` to your `pack build` command.
+This flag will volume mount your local Maven directory into the build container so it can be used there.
+This command makes the volume mount read-write, which allows Maven running inside the container to download and persist additional dependencies.
+If you do not want this, you can make the mount read-only by changing `:rw` to `:ro`.
+If read-only and Maven requires a dependency not present, the build will fail.

+You may do the same thing with Gradle, the flag to add is `--volume $HOME/.gradle:/home/cnb/.gradle:rw`.
+Again, you make change `:rw` to `:ro` if you prefer the mount to be read-only.

+For example:

+{{< code/copyable >}}
+pack build samples/java \
+  --path java/maven \
+  --volume $HOME/.m2:/home/cnb/.m2:rw
+{{< /code/copyable >}}

+or

+{{< code/copyable >}}
+pack build samples/java \
+  --path java/gradle \
+  --volume $HOME/.gradle:/home/cnb/.gradle:rw
+{{< /code/copyable >}}

+**DO NOT** use this option if [including a Maven or Gradle binding]({{< relref "#connect-to-a-private-maven-repository" >}})!
+If you do this, it will overwrite your actual local config file with the binding file which could cause data loss.
+It is also unnecessary because we are volume mounting the entire Maven or Gradle directory into the container which includes your Maven and Gradle settings.

 ### Build from a Compiled Artifact

 An application developer may build an image from following archive formats: